Jay Matenga ahau

 Since 2007 I have been an Associate of the World Evangelical Alliance Mission Commission, although my connection with the Commission began a decade earlier in 1997 when I first met former Executive Director Dr Bill Taylor while I was studying for my MA at All Nations Christian College in the UK.
 In 2011 I was appointed to lead the Mobilisation Network with the WEA MC and tasked with completing a major global research project concerned with mobilisation.
 That project culminated “Mission in Motion: Speaking Frankly of Mobilization“, which I co-wrote, published by William Carey Library.
 In 2018 I was appointed to the WEA MC’s Leadership Team as Associate Director with responsibility for Publications, Funding and Communications.

 In 2015, I moved on from Pioneers to take up the role of Executive Officer at Missions Interlink, the national association of missions-passionate people and organisations in Aotearoa New Zealand.
-Missions Interlink is the equivalent of Missio Nexus (USA), Global Connections (UK), Missions Interlink (Aus), etc. My primary responsibility in Missions Interlink is to foster greater collaboration in mission from and within Aotearoa New Zealand and promote a deeper sense of being a community ‘on mission’, within our subscribed membership in particular, but also among the people of God (aka the Church) in Aotearoa New Zealand in general.
+Missions Interlink is the equivalent of Missio Nexus (USA), Global Connections (UK), Missions Interlink (Aus), etc. My primary responsibility in Missions Interlink was to foster greater collaboration in God’s mission from and within Aotearoa New Zealand and promote a deeper sense of being a community ‘on mission’, within our subscribed membership in particular, but also among the people of God (aka the Church) in Aotearoa New Zealand in general.

 In 2020 my role with Missions Interlink reduced to make way for additional responsibility as the Director of the World Evangelical Alliance‘s Global Witness Department and Executive Director of its Mission Commission.
-The leadership responsibilities work in synergy, ‘theoretically’ half time each for Missions Interlink and the WEA.
+The leadership responsibilities worked in synergy, ‘theoretically’ half time each for Missions Interlink and the WEA.
 As I have done for the missions community in Aotearoa New Zealand, so I seek to do in the global ‘Evangelical’ community — to strengthen participation in God’s mission and help God’s people flourish in missions.
+During my time leading Missions Interlink I also served on the working board of the New Zealand Christian Network.

 Education